Akanniabdulwahab/Exploratory_Data_Analysis_for_a_Real_Estate_Company/README.md

 This involved importing the dataset, ivestigated if the features are in their correct datatypes, checked the shape of the dataset, investigated the missing values, performed statistical analysis of numerical & categorical datapoints.

 ## Data Preprocessing
 Extensive data-preprocessing was performed.
-This included handling missing values, droppig off uwated features.
+This included handling missing values, droppig off redundant features.

 ## Exploratory Data Analysis (EDA)
 - **Univariate Analysis**: Exploring each features individually.